 65+ million displaced globally are 65+ million potentially productive individuals in limbo.
 65+ million minds and wills fighting daily to retain hope against all the odds, driven by aspirations to build a better life and trusting that their sacrifices bear testimony to their right to respect.

 The HTiL calls for constructive collaboration including :

 - Governments’ systematic implementation of sustainable win-win policies for host communities as well as refugees

-- Pragmatic support acknowledging being ‘displaced’ as a circumstance and not an identity, which demands action for meaningful integration in recognition of every individuals’ historical and aspirational context
+- Pragmatic support acknowledging that being ‘displaced’ is a circumstance and not an identity.
+This demands action for meaningful integration in recognition of every individuals’ historical and aspirational context

-- Responsibility placed on each of us by the displaced delivers constructive action for secure and productive integration / reintegration
+- Acknowledgement of our shared responsibility to deliver pragmatic, constructive action for secure and productive integration and/or reintegration

-- Recognition that both sustainable prosperity and security can never be realised in isolation – they must be shared and inclusive by design or they are doomed to be undermined
+- Finally, recognition that both sustainable prosperity and security can never be realised in isolation.
+They must be shared and inclusive by design or they are doomed to be undermined

 Zulu, Nguni Bantu definition of “humanity”